-School Board on the local planning agency, or equivalent agencies, to attend those meetings at which the agency considers comprehensive plan amendments, and rezonings, and Developments of Regional Impact (DRI) that would, if approved, increase residential density on the property that is the subject of the application.
-The County Local Governments may, at its in their discretion, grant voting status to the School Board District representative.
-The School Board District will receive local planning agency's agendas and appropriate backup materials from the Local Governments County and will review and comment as appropriate.

-- Notification of Potential Enrollment Impacts.
-The Local Governments County will provide the School DistrictBoard notification of all land use applicationsComprehensive Plan Amendments, rezonings and DRIs and development proposals pending before it that may affect student enrollment, enrollment projections, or school facilities.
-Such notice will be provided at least 14 20 days prior to approval of the application.
-This notice requirement applies to amendments to the Comprehensive PlanGrowth Management Plan, Future Land Use Element and Map rezonings , developments of regional impactand DRIs., and other major residential or mixed-use development projects. - 8.3 School BoardDistrict Response.
-After notification by the CountyLocal Government, and prior to application approval, the School DistrictBoard willshall advise the County_Local Government of the school enrollment impacts anticipated to result from the proposed land use application Comprehensive Plan Amendment, rezoning or DRI or development proposal, and whether sufficient capacity exists or is planned in order to accommodate the impacts. - 8.4 Insufficient Capacity.
-Based on the DOE definition of adequate capacity adopted level of service standard for schools, if sufficient capacity is not available or planned to serve the development at the time of impact, the School DistrictBoard shall specify how it proposes to meet the anticipated student enrollment deficiency demand; alternatively, the School Board, County, and developer may collaborate to find a means to ensure that sufficient school capacity will be available to accommodate the residential development, such as, developer contributions, project phasing, required facility improvements and school impact fees.
-If sufficient capacity is not available or planned to serve the development at the time of impact, the developer may choose to offer, and the School District may consider accepting mitigation to address the anticipated student impact.
+- 8.1 School District Representation on the Local Planning Agency.
+As provided by Section 163.3174, F.S., as may be amended from time to time, the Local Governments will include a nonvoting representative appointed by the School Board on the local planning agency, or equivalent agencies, to attend those meetings at which the agency considers comprehensive plan amendments, rezonings, and Developments of Regional Impact (DRI) that would, if approved, increase residential density on the property that is the subject of the application.
+The Local Governments may, in their discretion, grant voting status to the School District representative.
+The School District will receive local planning agency's agendas and appropriate backup materials from the Local Governments and will review and comment as appropriate. - 8.2 Notification of Potential Enrollment Impacts.
+The Local Governments will provide the School District notification of all Comprehensive Plan Amendments, rezonings and DRIs pending that may affect student enrollment, enrollment projections, or school facilities.
+Such notice will be provided at least 20 days prior to approval of the application.
+This notice requirement applies to amendments to the Comprehensive Plan, rezonings, and DRIs. - 8.3 School District Response.
+After notification by the Local Government, and prior to application approval, the School District shall advise the Local Government, at least 10 days prior to application approval, of the school enrollment impacts anticipated to result from the proposed I Comprehensive Plan Amendment, rezoning or DRI, and whether sufficient capacity exists or is planned in order to accommodate the impacts.